 We first examine how the overlap distribution looks across three levels, as illustrated in Figure \ref{fig:three}.
 To minimize inductive bias, we assign broader categories to these benchmarks using the official labels from MMLU \citep{hendrycks2020measuring}, Big-Bench Hard \citep{suzgun2022challenging}, ifeval benchmark \citep{zhou2023instruction}, and MBPP \citep{austin2021program}.
 In signature overlap (panel a), on the left, we compare within-category overlap against the average cross-category overlap.
 To reduce the impact of benchmark category size, we ensure each category pair is weighted equally.
 We then use the mean of cross-category overlaps to represent the overall cross-category overlap and apply this consistently throughout the paper.
-We observe that overlap is higher within certain categories such as reasoning, science, and social science knowledge, which is expected: benchmarks designed around the same high-level intent tend to align among subtasks, whereas pairs such as chemistry vs. history benchmarks overlap far less.
-Within the humanities, language and world models, overlaps are generally lower than in cross-category comparisons.
-A closer look at these benchmarks suggests that these lower similarities arise because they focus on diverse cultural contexts (for example, world models that assess understanding of culture-specific phenomena) and rely on processing across multiple linguistic dimensions.
-Furthermore, within a category, certain benchmarks under different subtasks align more strongly than others.
+We observe that overlap is higher within certain categories such as reasoning, science, and social science knowledge, which is expected: benchmarks designed around the same high-level intent tend to align, whereas pairs such as chemistry vs. history benchmarks overlap far less.
+Within the humanities and world models, overlaps are generally lower than those in cross-category comparisons.
+A closer look at these benchmarks suggests that the lower similarities stem from their emphasis on diverse cultural contexts - for example, world-model evaluations that assess understanding of culture-specific phenomena like movies and sports - and their reliance on processing humanities-based material such as history from a wide range of countries and regions.
+Furthermore, within a category, certain benchmarks align more strongly than others.
 This forms a dense “red clique,” identified by extracting the maximum clique from the overlap graph.
-We highlight these highly aligned subtasks on the right side.
+We highlight these highly aligned benchmarks on the right side.
 For panel (b) semantic overlap and panel (c) performance overlap, in contrast, these analyses show much weaker discriminative ability.
 Semantic overlap scores remain in a narrow range (typically 0.1–0.4) regardless of whether benchmarks come from the same or different categories.
 Conversely, performance-level overlap is almost universally high, suggesting that model performance and the semantic meaning of questions are less sensitive to category boundaries and obscure finer-grained, underlying associations between benchmarks.